acoustep/mitchs.pw/source/read/2015-01-08-simple-search-with-laravel-and-elasticsearch.html.markdown

 Each mapping has a type and an analyzer.
 Type's can be various data types including strings, numbers and dates.
 For now we will stick to the string type but be aware that different types allow you to take advantage of different things including querying ranges for integers and dates.
 You can learn more about the types that ElasticSearch supports [here](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-types.html)

 The analyzer determines how ElasticSearch stores your data for searching.
 I've chosen standard for title and content and ```stop``` for tags.
 The standard analyzer will remove HTML and grammar and index each word separately.
 The stop analyzer can be set to choose which characters split the words for indexing.
-So as an example take this sentence.
+So as an example take this sentence:

-**I love laravel, ElasticSearch and Laravel work well together.**
+> I love laravel, ElasticSearch and Laravel work well together.

 With a standard analyzer ElasticSearch will create a list like this: